Protein Design and Engineering

 General-purpose functional design.
 A prompt-to-protein pipeline that reliably produces active, manufacturable, low-immunogenicity biologics for arbitrary therapeutic targets without iterative assay cycles is not demonstrated.
 The recipe-of-recipes for biological function does not exist.

-Removal of developability and immunogenicity steps.
-AI design produces candidates faster; it does not produce candidates that are pre-cleared for aggregation, viscosity, polyspecificity, or T-cell epitopes.
-These steps remain mandatory for any therapeutic programme.
-AI tools help triage; they do not replace experimental characterisation.
+Removal of developability and immunogenicity assessment.
+AI design can accelerate candidate generation; it does not establish acceptable aggregation, viscosity, polyspecificity, immunogenicity, or manufacturability.
+Therapeutic programs still need risk-proportionate computational and experimental assessment of these properties.
+AI tools help triage; they do not replace experimental characterization.

 Reliable design across all protein families.
 Designed proteins have systematically different biophysical properties from natural ones (different stability distributions, different aggregation behaviour, lower immunogenicity in some cases, higher in others).
 Some families (small globular folds, helical bundles) work well; others (membrane proteins, intrinsically disordered regions, large complex assemblies) remain weak.